DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Racial Body Morphs 2.0

-*Finally you will find out why we needed that First Person Camera Height Fix.
+*Now you will find out why we needed that First
+Person Camera Height Fix.
 All races from this point will have their own unique height and form, so wish some luck to Wood Elves at getting any attention from HIGH Elves.
 And now you will think twice before touching